 One thing I always tell people to do when visiting Paris, France is… leave it.
 Just get out. *Gasp* What’s wrong with me!?
 Have I got Nutella for brains or something!?
 Alright, alright, calm down.
 Paris is what it is (magic and romantic and crawling with delicious snails that actually aren’t anymore) but the France outside of Paris is, believe it or not, EVEN BETTER.
 One such reason to leave Paris is for a day trip to Giverny, the tiny village that was once home to impressionist mastermind Claude Monet.
 Now replace “home” with “resting place” and that’s what the ol’ fella is currently up to.

 On the second of my two trips to France last year I toured all over: Paris, the Loire Valley, Mont-St-Michel, Normandy, Giverny, and every sickeningly lavish chateaux in between.
 (Seriously, how much money these people blew is a proper finger/throat situation.)
 I did all of this with Amanda, one of my best friends, my faithful travel companion, and, of all things, an art teacher.
 But while Amanda can appreciate brushwork, composition, and whatever ”diptych“ is, I’m more into snooping around in the former homes of famous people, because I’m creepy like that.
-Most recently I’ve been creepy in Frida Kahlo’s casa in Mexico, Anne Frank’s secret annex in Amsterdam, Mark Twain’s crib in Connecticut, and, one day, this Memphis, Tennessee native is going to creep Elvis Presley’s palace.
+Most recently I’ve been creepy in Frida Kahlo’s casa in Mexico, Anne Frank’s secret annex in Amsterdam, Mark Twain’s crib in Connecticut, and, most recently, I creeped Elvis Presley’s palace.

 Besides getting to tour Monet’s personal home, on a day trip to Giverny you can also walk all through his gardens, visit his studio, and circle his water lily pond.
 Like, the Water Lilies water lily pond.
 Even for someone on the Microsoft Paint level of the artistic ability spectrum, it’s a pretty impressive experience.